Canton Network quickstart installation

 Closing the application

-⚠️ (If you plan on immediately using the CN QS then delay execution of this section)
+⚠️ (If you plan on immediately using the CN Quickstart then delay execution of this section)

 Close Canton console